List of Jewish sites in Iraq

-Before the Jewish exodus, Iraq was home to one of the largest and oldest Jewish communities in the Middle East.
-Most of them lived in Baghdad, followed by Basra, Mosul, Kirkuk, Tikrit and other major cities.
+Before the Jewish exodus from the Muslim world, Iraq was home to one of the largest and oldest Jewish communities in the Middle East.
+Most of them lived in Baghdad, followed by Basra, Mosul, Kirkuk, Hillah, and other major cities.
 A significant community of Kurdish Jews also existed in Erbil.
-After Israel and Palestine, Iraq is home to next number of Jewish sites in the world, along with Syria.
-History of some of these sites dates back to more than thousand years.
+After Israel, Iraq is home to the next largest number of Jewish sites in the world.
+The history of some of these sites date back over a thousand years.
+Most of them were abandoned and left in ruins between 1941 and 1951 when the Iraqi Jews, also known as Babylonian Jews, left the country in large numbers.
+These sites were well protected during the regime of former Iraqi president Saddam Hussein, but their conditions deteriorated after the 2003 invasion of Iraq.